 - Blood tests will be done to check how much LY3819253 is in the bloodstream and how long the body takes to eliminate it.
 Participation could last about 8 weeks and may include up to 15 visits to the hospital or the home.

 - Data from a new interim analysis of the BLAZE-1 clinical trial showed that combination therapy with two of Lilly's SARS-CoV-2 neutralizing antibodies reduced viral load, symptoms, and COVID-related hospitalization and ER visits.
-The randomized, double-blind, placebo-controlled Phase 2 study evaluated LY-CoV555 and LY-CoV016, which bind complementary regions of the SARS-CoV-2 spike protein, for the treatment of symptomatic COVID-19 in the outpatient setting.
+The randomized, double-blind, placebo-controlled Phase 2 study evaluated LY-CoV555 and LY-CoV016, which binds complementary regions of the SARS-CoV-2 spike protein treatment symptomatic COVID-19 in the outpatient setting.

-- The combination therapy significantly reduced viral load at day 11 (p=0.011), meeting the primary endpoint of the study.
+- The combination therapy significantly reduced viral load at day 11 (p=0.011), meeting the study's primary endpoint.
 Most patients, including those receiving placebo, demonstrated near-complete viral clearance by day 11.
 Further, combination treatment reduced viral levels at day 3 (p=0.016) and day 7 (p<0.001)—earlier time points during the course of infection when higher viral loads are typically seen.
 Combination therapy also significantly reduced the time-weighted average change from baseline from day 1 to 11.
 An exploratory analysis showed that the proportion of patients with persistent high viral load at day 7 for combination therapy was lower (3.0 percent) versus placebo (20.8 percent), corresponding to a nominal p-value of p<0.0001 without multiplicity adjustment.
-No emergent putative resistance variants have been observed thus far in patients treated with combination therapy.
+No emergent putative resistance variants have been observed in patients treated with combination therapy.

 - The purpose of this study is to evaluate whether LY3819253 prevents severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection and coronavirus disease - 2019 (COVID-19) in facility staff and residents in contracted skilled nursing and assisted living facility networks with a high risk of SARS-CoV-2 exposure.